 Arrival to Curacao

 Ashkenazi Jews began immigrating to Curacao from Eastern Europe during the late 1920s.
-Like their brethren in the United States, they took up as peddlers before becoming shop owners just as prominent as their Sephardic neighbors.
+Like their brethren in the United States, they took up peddling door to door before becoming shop owners just as prominent as their Sephardic neighbors.
 They kept their Jewish identity and formed a close-knit community.

 Most of the Ashkenazi Jews of Curacao originate from the former Bessarabia, a border area between Romania and Russia, especially from Novoselitsa and Czernowitz in Bukovina, the main market towns for the surrounding rural areas.
 A few came from Poland.

-From the 1880s onward large numbers of Jews fled Russia, Romania, and other Eastern European countries because of anti-Semitic government policies.
+From the 1880s onward, many Jews fled Russia, Romania, and other Eastern European countries because of anti-Semitic government policies.

 Very few of the Ashkenazi Jews who ended up in Curacao had ever heard of Curacao.
 Most of them were on their way to other destinations in Latin America.
 The ships on which they traveled made Curacao a port of call mostly to tank oil, and they stayed on if they learned that the country of their destination was in political turmoil.
 Moreover, they understood that there was plenty of opportunity in Curacao.
 Some left after a while, but those who remained sent for relatives.
 To be a “Landsman” (from the same area) was of great importance.
-A newcomer was helped by the group; he was either hired as an employee or he received credit.
+The community members helped a newcomer; he was either hired as an employee or received credit.

 With low taxes and little competition during the first two to three decades of Ashkenazi settlement, they were able to prosper – even during the economic depression of the 1930s and although the Ashkenazi Jews came from humble beginnings and started with very little, their businesses often became very profitable.
 They stopped relying on their Sephardic wholesaler companions and began to import goods directly.
 As sellers of goods and employers, Ashkenazi Jews became increasingly visible to the general Curacaoan population.